ADVANCE REFUNDING PLAN

 (ii) Restructuring of debt payments considered by the public body to be favorable to the financial health of the relevant jurisdiction or its taxpayers or ratepayers;

 (C) Fiscal distress.
 To pay or discharge all or any part of a bonded obligation or series or issue of bonds, including any interest thereon, in arrears or about to become due and for which sufficient funds are not available.

 (d) Description of the bonds to be refunded, including: date and premium, if any, when each is first callable; semi-annual debt service to final maturity for each issue; par amount originally issued, current amount outstanding, proposed amount and maturities to be refunded; the dated date; and the purpose for which the bonds were issued;

-(e) Description of the Refunding Plan bond issue including the proposed: call date and premium, if any; semi-annual debt service to final maturity; present value of each semi-annual payment; par amount; dated date; sale and closing date; True Interest Cost as set forth in OAR 170-061-0000(l); and the federal arbitrage yield limit.
+(e) Description of the advance refunding issue including the proposed: call date and premium, if any; semi-annual debt service to final maturity; present value of each semi-annual payment; par amount; dated date; sale and closing date; True Interest Cost as set forth in OAR 170-061-0000(l); and the federal arbitrage yield limit.